CoorsTek: Covalent Materials Corp. acquisition

 CoorsTek acquired Covalent Materials Corp., formerly Toshiba Ceramics Co., and its three factories in Japan in December 2014 for ~$450M, the largest acquisition in CoorsTek's history.
 The transaction gave CoorsTek over 50 production facilities in 14 countries on four continents, with over 6,000 employees.
 Covalent began as Toyo Fire Brick Company in 1918 in Tokyo, and later became Toshiba Refractories Co.
 Toshiba Refractories merged with Toshiba Denko to become Toshiba Ceramics Co., Ltd., in 1968, with factories in Oguni, Yamagata; Hatano, Kanagawa; and Kariya, Aichi.
 Covalent's product line includes crucibles, heating elements, refractory bricks, and components for the semiconductor and flat panel display industries, made of silicon carbide, boron carbide, alumina, graphite, yttria and silicon.
 Its trademarks include Cerasic, Sapphal, Exyria, Glassun, Neobone and Ceraphite.
 The crucibles business was sold to Momentive Technologies in 2022.

 CoorsTek revenues increased to $1.25 billion since the Coors family-owned Keystone Trust bought all the stock in 2003.
 CoorsTek claims it has turned a net profit every single quarter since then.
 Forbes magazine estimated that CoorsTek's cash flow reached $340 million in 2015.
-CoorsTek was worth an estimated $2.5 billion in 2015, about $200M more than the family's 16% stake in the brewery.
+CoorsTek was worth an estimated $2.5 billion in 2015, about $200 million more than the family's 16% stake in the brewery.

+CoorsTek sold the crucibles business from the Covalent acquisition to Momentive Technologies Inc. of Strongsville, Ohio, in 2022.

 Production was discontinued at CoorsTek's original site at 600 Ninth St. in Golden in 2021.
 The company plans to redevelop the property into its world headquarters and other commercial uses.

-CoorsTek sold the crucibles business from the Covalent acquisition to Momentive Technologies Inc. of Strongsville, Ohio, in 2022.
+Much of the complex was deconstructed in 2024, with many artifacts from the site saved including those from decades of porcelain plant operation (including the kiln that made insulators for the Manhattan Project) and unearthed remains from the 1880s era Colorado Glass Works.
+The historic and iconic 1916 brick face on Ford Street, along with a portion of the plant's major 1926 addition, its 1940s buildings from the World War II era, combination steel and concrete tower building and a portion of the 1955 aluminum can pilot plant, were preserved, with modern buildout of the new headquarters from these commenced in 2025.